 The COVID-19 pandemic not only caught the world off guard with its rapid spread, but it also exposed vulnerabilities in the country’s supply chain and ability to react quickly domestically.
-Balancing the need for increased production of supplies with the safety of employees, manufacturers had to pivot to maintain operations while looking at the challenges ahead and assessing the changes the pandemic could bring to the industry.
+Balancing the need for increased production of supplies with the safety of employees, manufacturers had to pivot to maintain operations while looking at the challenges ahead and assessing the industrial shift changes from the pandemic.
 These changes also affect construction of future facilities—from speed to market to design changes to account for a socially distanced work environment.

 Though owners learn more about the virus and the potential lingering effects on the economy with each passing week, manufacturing companies continue to grapple with myriad of challenges and disruptions as a result of the ongoing pandemic.
 The focus on both enabling the health and wellness of employees but also the sustainability of business operations remains at the forefront of discussions.
 Emphasis is emerging on what strategies and actions must be taken to recover and strengthen vulnerable areas of the organizations.